paperwm/gnome-shell-mode/README.md

 There's two non-standard keybindings:
 - <kbd>Return</kbd> will evaluate the active region (if evil is used)
 - <kbd>C-Return</kbd> will evaluate the active region, or the current line if there's no region active.
 It will then insert the result as a comment on the next line.

+## Caveats

+Not all methods of GObjects (g-object-introspected classes) complete before they're used the first time.
+This include alot of classes you'll interact with. eg. `MetaWindow`.
+We're unsure how to fix this.
+Suggestions are welcome.

+Completion doesn't work for string and function objects.